StefanOssendorf/Csla.DataPortalExtensions/README.md

 ```xml
 <PackageReference Include="Ossendorf.Csla.DataPortalExtensionsGenerator" Version="0.4.0-preview1" PrivateAssets="all" ExcludeAssets="runtime" />
 ```
 Either way adds the source generator to your project.
 Make sure to add `PrivateAssets="all" ExcludeAssets="runtime"` to mark it as a build dependency.
-Otherwise it flows to projects which depend on your project.
+Otherwise, it flows to projects which depend on your project.

-To use the generator, add the `[Ossendorf.Csla.DataPortalExtensionsGenerator.DataPortalExtensions]` attribute to a class which should containt the extensions.
+To use the generator, add the `[Ossendorf.Csla.DataPortalExtensionsGenerator.DataPortalExtensions]` attribute to a class which should contain the extensions.
 For example:
 ```csharp
 [Ossendorf.Csla.DataPortalExtensionsGenerator.DataPortalExtensions]